prochnost/mini-netflix/README.md

 # MiniNetflix

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.3 and developed by ANTHONY CHIBINDA KANGORO (Mobile Web Specialist), as a first challenge in the Phase 2 of the Google Africa Developer Scholarship.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.3 and developed by ANTHONY CHIBINDA KANGORO (Mobile Web Specialist), as a first challenge in the Phase 2 of the Google Africa Developer Scholarship program.

 ## Link to the web app deployed to Netlify